wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

 What practices to follow, what exercises to take up?

 **M:**&ensp;To know that you are neither body nor mind, watch yourself steadily and live unaffected by your body and mind, completely aloof, as if you were dead.
-It means you have no vested interests, either in the body or in the mind.
+It means you have no vested interests either in the body or in the mind.

 **Q:**&ensp;Dangerous!

-**M:**&ensp;I am not asking you to commit suicide.
+**M:**&ensp;I am not asking you to commit suicide, nor can you.
-Nor can you.
-You can only kill the body, you cannot stop the mental process, nor can you put an end to the person you think you are.
+You can only kill the body; you cannot stop the mental process, nor can you put an end to the person you think you are.
 Just remain unaffected.
-This complete aloofness, unconcern with mind and body is the best proof that at the core of your beïng you are neither mind nor body.
+This complete aloofness, unconcern with mind and body, is the best proof that at the core of your beïng you are neither mind nor body.
 What happens to the body and the mind may not be within your power to change, but you can always put an end to your imagining yourself to be body and mind.
-Whatever happens, remind yourself that only your body and mind are affected, not yourself.
+Whatever happens, remind yourself that only your body and mind are affected, not your self.
 The more earnest you are at remembering what needs to be remembered, the sooner will you be aware of yourself as you are, for memory will become experience.
 Earnestness reveals beïng.
-What is imagined and willed becomes actuality — here lies the danger as well as the way out.
+What is imagined and willed becomes actuälity — here lies the danger as well as the way out.

-Tell me, what steps have you taken to separate your real self, that in you which is changeless, from your body and mind?
+Tell me — what steps have you taken to separate your real self, that in you which is changeless, from your body and mind?

-**Q:**&ensp;I am a medical man, I have studied a lot, I imposed on myself a strict discipline in the way of exercises and periodical fasts and I am a vegetarian.
+**Q:**&ensp;I am a medical man; I have studied much.
+I imposed on myself a strict discipline in the way of exercises and periodical fasts; I am also a vegetarian.

 **M:**&ensp;But in the depth of your heart what is it that you want?

-**Q:**&ensp;I want to find reality.
+**Q:**&ensp;I want to find reälity.

-**M:**&ensp;What price are you willing to pay for reality?
+**M:**&ensp;What price are you willing to pay for reälity?
 Any price?

-**Q:**&ensp;While in theory I am ready to pay any price, in actual life again and again I am beïng prompted to behave in ways which come in between me and reality.
+**Q:**&ensp;While in theory I am ready to pay any price, in actual life again and again I am prompted to behave in ways which come in between me and reälity.
 Desire carries me away.

-**M:**&ensp;Increase and widen your desires till nothing but reality can fulfil them.
+**M:**&ensp;Increase and widen your desires until nothing but reälity can fulfill them.
 It is not desire that is wrong, but its narrowness and smallness.
 Desire is devotion.
-By all means be devoted to the real, the infinite, the eternal heart of beïng.
+By all means, be devoted to the real, the infinite, the eternal heart of beïng.
 Transform desire into love.
 All you want is to be happy.
 All your desires, whatever they may be, are expressions of your longing for happiness.
 Basically, you wish yourself well.

-**Q:**&ensp;I know that I should not…
+**Q:**&ensp;I know that I should not.

 **M:**&ensp;Wait!
 Who told you that you should not?